sammyhenningsson/hal_presenter/README.md

 end

 ```
-Then instances of Post can be serialized with `HALDecorator.to_hal(post)` which will produce the following (assuming the current user is the author of the post, else the edit/delete links would not be present):
+Then instances of Post can be serialized with `HALPresenter.to_hal(post)` which will produce the following (assuming the current user is the author of the post, else the edit/delete links would not be present):

 ``` ruby
 {